getumbrel/umbrel/NETWORKING.md

 # Docker network setup

 This is the current network setup for docker-compose.
-You can also refer to them by name as well within the containers (eventually this will happen)
+You can also refer to them by name as well within the containers (eventually this will happen).
+An alternate mirror can be found [here](https://github.com/getumbrel/umbrel-compose/wiki/Docker-Compose-networking).

 ## Default configuration

-**Subnet mask:** 10.11.0.0/16
+**Subnet mask:** 10.11.0.0/16 (10.11.* range for those who don't speak CIDR)

 Box        | IP Address |
 -----------| -----------|